 This workout will give you chiseled and defined pecs, massive shoulders and an incredibly sculpted back.
 The fast-paced routine hits these muscle groups from all angles for impressive results.

 The Rack Workout Station is the master ab shredder.
-Unlike standard crunches that quickly get too easy, this routine uses all three of The Rack’s positions to work your core muscles from all directions.
-The Rack also turns those love handles into a rock-solid, cinched waist.
+Unlike standard crunches that quickly get too easy, this routine uses all three of the positions to work your core muscles from all directions.
+It'll also turns those love handles into a rock-solid, cinched waist.
 The Ripped Abs workout is only 10 minutes long, a short time investment to get the best abs on the planet.

 Into the Zone